Liberation (Mya album): Release and promotion

-A release date for her Mya's fourth studio album was first suggested in February 2005, when she expressed her intention of releasing it the same year on her longtime label A&M Records through its partnership with Interscope under the Universal umbrella.
-In June, she confirmed in an interview with MTV News that recording for the album was concluding and she was looking at a late summer release for her the album, tentatively titled Control Freak then, with a first single "Let It Go" to drop soon.
-However, in January 2006, Billboard magazine announced that the singer had left A&M Records in 2005 to transition to Universal Motown Records, then headed by Sylvia Rhone.
-While much of the earlier material recorded under A&M was left with the label, Mya set up new recording sessions for her fourth album and renamed it Liberation.
+A release date for Mya's fourth studio album was first indicated in February 2005, when she stated her intention to release the album later that year through her longtime label, A&M Records, via its partnership with Interscope under the Universal umbrella.
+In June, MTV News reported that recording for the album was nearing completion, with Mya targeting a late-summer release.
+At the time, the album was tentatively titled Control Freak, and its intended lead single, "Let It Go," was expected to be released shortly thereafter.
+However, in January 2006, Billboard reported that Mya had departed A&M Records in 2005 and transitioned to Universal Motown Records, then headed by Sylvia Rhone.

+Much of the material recorded under A&M remained with the label, prompting Mya to begin new recording sessions for her fourth album.
+The project was subsequently retitled Liberation and was expected to be released in November 2006.

 In September 2006, promotional single "Ayo!" was released.
 Although two further singles from the album followed throughout the following year, Liberation was repeatedly bumped from the US schedule, lastly in September 2007.
 Mya attributed the delay to "litigations, court, transitioning from label to label, teaching kids [at the Mya Art & Tech Foundation] and building a studio" at first, also citing business related differences as a reason for its push backs.
 "It's just business you know [...]
 The music industry is suffering so record companies have to scrap for money.
 Plus I would rather wait for them to get it right before I do an album."
 In October 2007, Liberation was accidentally released to the Japanese music market due to label changing the release date again, leading to its overall leak on the Internet.
 As a result, Universal Motown decided to shelf a physical CD release elsewhere as the company feared that heavy bootlegging would affect sales.